qundao/mirror-beautifulsoup4/doc/source/index.rst

 *As of Beautiful Soup version 4.9.0, when lxml or html.parser are in use, the contents of <script>, <style>, and <template>
-tags are not considered to be 'text', since those tags are not part of the human-visible content of the page.*
+tags are generally not considered to be 'text', since those tags are not part of the human-visible content of the page.*

+*As of Beautiful Soup version 4.10.0, you can call get_text(), .strings, or .stripped_strings on a NavigableString object.
+It will either return the object itself, or nothing, so the only reason to do this is when you're iterating over a mixed list.*

 Specifying the parser to use